mar1nho/mar1nho/README.md

 ## 🙋‍♂️ I'm a brazilian student of Computer Science, learning how to code.

 ### ‼️ This is my experimental repository, I'm gonna put some stuff to practice.
-Later there'll be a Hosted Website with all my Porjects.
+Later there'll be a Hosted Website with all my Projects.
 All projects included here on GitHub will pass through serious modifications, because everyday I learn something new, and gonna implement on current projects.

 <br/>